Last Update: October 2023

-Although the list of Thailand’s highlights seems endless, there are still many places like Khao Lak that are not yet overrun by tourists, but certainly worth discovering.
-Interesting cities oozing with local culture.
-Small laid-back riverine towns, spectacular nature reserves and picture perfect beach locations.
-Not exactly hidden gems, but without the usual crowds, only visited by the few travelers in the know.
+Although the list of Thailand’s highlights seems endless, there are still many places that are not yet overrun by tourists, but certainly worth discovering.
+Interesting places oozing with local culture.
+Small laid-back riverside towns, spectacular nature reserves and picture perfect beach locations.

-There is an actual Khao Lak Village, but the name Khao Lak is used for a 30 km stretch of several beaches on the Andaman Coast just above Phuket.
-Nang Thong beach and Bang Niang in the South are the two most popular beaches, but even here you won’t find the crowds that most Phuket beaches see.
-The more North you venture from Khuk Khak to Pakarang and Bang Sak, the less tourists you are likely to encounter.
+There is an actual Khao Lak Village, although its official name is Bang La On.
+However, the name Khao Lak is used for a string of villages with a total stretch of 25km on the Andaman Coast.
+Nang Tong village and Bang Niang village, both in the Southern part are the two most popular beaches.
+Nevertheless, even there you won’t find the crowds that, for example, Phuket beaches see.
+The farther North you venture from Khuk Khak to Pakarang and Bang Sak, the less tourists you are likely to encounter.

-It must be said, the beaches are really pretty and laid-back.
-Nang Thong has a few 4-5 star resorts along the coast line, but because the beach is so long-stretched it still remains peaceful and family friendly.
+It must be said, Khao Lak has really pretty and laid-back beaches.
+The Southern stretch is dotted with 4 and 5 star resorts along the coast line, but there’s plenty of room for everyone and more.
+Khao Lak beaches are peaceful, mellow and family friendly.
 The same goes for the restaurants and night life.
 There’s plenty of it, but Khao Lak is not a party destination.

 Reasons (not) to visit Khao Lak